ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/aws-lambda.md

 ## Deploying the Function

 Ballerina's AWS Lambda functionality is implemented as a custom AWS Lambda layer.
 As shown in the above instructions output, this information is provided when the function is created.
 The compiler generates the `aws-ballerina-lambda-functions.zip` file, which encapsulates all the AWS Lambda functions that are generated.
-This ZIP file can be used with the AWS web console, or the [AWS CLI](https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-configure-cli.html) to deploy the functions.
-When you are deploying, make sure to replace the `$LAMBDA_ROLE_ARN` placeholder wit the role arn you copied in prerequisites.
+This ZIP file can be used with the AWS web console or the [AWS CLI](https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-configure-cli.html) to deploy the functions.

+**Info:** When you are deploying, make sure to replace the `$LAMBDA_ROLE_ARN` placeholder with the role ARN you copied in the prerequisites.

-Execute the command below to deploy the echo function as an AWS Lambda is shown below.
+Execute the command below to deploy the echo function as an AWS Lambda as shown below.

->**Info:** Please visit [create-function documentation](https://docs.aws.amazon.com/cli/latest/reference/lambda/create-function.html) to see supported parameters.
-You might need to change parameters such as memory-size and timeout depending your application and connection speed.
+>**Info:**  For the supported parameters, go to the [`create-function` documentation](https://docs.aws.amazon.com/cli/latest/reference/lambda/create-function.html).
+You might need to change parameters such as the memory- size and timeout depending on your application and connection speed.

 ```bash
 $ aws lambda create-function --function-name echo --zip-file fileb://aws-ballerina-lambda-functions.zip --handler functions.echo --runtime provided --role arn:aws:iam::908363916138:role/lambda-role --layers arn:aws:lambda:us-west-1:134633749276:layer:ballerina-jre11:6